toltalchaos/shop-os/README.md

     - Bug on product card focus element when in edit mode
     - discount needs to re-calculate properly after supplying a second discount code
     - error loading discounts
-    - product item pricing.... $15 -> 14.99?????
+    - product item pricing.... $15 -> 14.99?????.. could be user error but needs a checkover
+    - multiple image carousel timing
+    - checkout page functionality
+      - number calculations on changing fields

 ## TODO (things to refine before next release)

-- mobile styling (looks like navdeck is angry)
+- mobile styling (looks like navdeck is angry, cart style also angry)

 - validation on checkout
   - make sure theres actually an order.

 - refine database rules to lock off read and write functionality per-user per-endpoint

-- checkout page functionality
-  - number calculations on changing fields

 - email templates to better use the data in a product-like component

-- Manage product images (Blob or binary for uploads?)
+- Manage product images (Blob or binary for uploads?) - maybe this just doesnt exist in V1.

 ### branching and versioning strategy